 This isn’t just lip service either.
 Rihanna is truly out here doing work, work, work, work, work.

-In March, Rihanna’s nonprofit, the Clara Lionel Foundation, donated $5 million USD to COVID-19 relief efforts, working with partners including Feeding America and the World Health Organization’s COVID-19 Solidarity Response Fund, among others.
-The Grammy winner has also teamed up with Twitter’s CEO, Jack Dorsey, to fund a $4 million USD grant to help victims of domestic violence in Los Angeles.
+In March, Rihanna’s nonprofit, the Clara Lionel Foundation, donated $5 million (roughly £3.9million) to COVID-19 relief efforts, working with partners including Feeding America and the World Health Organisation’s COVID-19 Solidarity Response Fund, among others.
+The Grammy winner has also teamed up with Twitter’s CEO, Jack Dorsey, to fund a $4 million (roughly £3.1 million) grant to help victims of domestic violence in Los Angeles.

 “When we first began this year, never could we have imagined how COVID-19 would so dramatically alter our lives,” Rihanna’s foundation shared in an official statement.
 “It doesn’t matter who you are or where you’re from, this pandemic will affect us all.
 And for the world’s most vulnerable, the worst may be yet to come.”